FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 - MESI much easily invalidated

-    As MESI uses offset and byte ranges as pointer, any changes to the spatial index will likely invalidate the entire index.
+    As MESI uses offset and byte ranges as pointers, any changes to the spatial index will likely invalidate the entire index.
 But generating index is a (relatively) quick process, and should not

 - mild performance penalty